Frequently Asked Questions

 How does the shelter obtain the cats it adopts out?

-The shelter obtain cats because people who are no longer able to keep their cats surrender them to the shelter.
+The shelter obtain cats because people who are no longer able to keep their indoor pet cats surrender them to the shelter.

 Is a feral cat different than a stray cat?

-A friendly stray cat is a cat that has been socialized by people at some point in its life and is able to be approached and handled.
+A stray cat is a cat that might appear or act more friendly towards humans.
 A feral cat is a cat that has not had contact with humans, does not tolerate interaction with humans, and is virtually wild.
-Feral cats are unlikely to be able to be socialized to become house pets – most are very fearful of humans, but might make good barn cats on a farm.
+Feral cats are unable to be socialized to become house pets – most are very fearful and avoidant of humans, but might make good barn cats on a farm.

-Some of the free roaming cats in a community are “community cats” who are fed by multiple people in a neighborhood.
+Free-roaming cats in a community are collectively called “community cats,” because they live in our community and are often fed by multiple people in a neighborhood.
 A community cat is a cat that does not have a specific home but is cared for by members of the community.
-While the shelter supports a community cat program, we believe the best place for a cat is in someone’s home receiving regular veterinarian care, protected from threats from predators, automobiles and the elements.
+While the shelter supports a community cat program for free-roaming community cats, we believe the best place for a socialized pet cat is in someone’s home.

 How is the Fairfax County Animal Shelter helping cats in our community?

-The Fairfax County Animal Shelter runs a program called Trap-Neuter-Return.
-Participants in this program work with the shelter to spay and neuter feral cats and provide basic medical care before returning them to their home territory where they can live out their lives without adding to the cat overpopulation problem.
+The Fairfax County Animal Shelter supports a program called Trap-Neuter-Return.
+Participants in this program work with the shelter to spay and neuter community cats and provide basic medical care before returning them to their home territory, where they can live out their lives without adding to the community cat population.

-If there are unwanted stray cats on a person’s property, can the shelter come and remove them?
-Because cats are legally allowed to be free roaming in Fairfax County, Animal Control does not trap stray cats that have ventured onto private property.
-From approximately May through October, healthy stray cats will not be accepted at the shelter.
+If there are unwanted community cats on a person’s property, can the shelter come and remove them?
+Because cats are legally allowed to be free roaming in Fairfax County, Animal Control does not trap community cats that have ventured onto private property.
 To discourage cats from entering a yard, residents should take the following steps:

 - Do not leave out any food items, including scraps, cat food or dog food